AtilaKzlts/Airflow-Campaign/README.md

 # Campaign Performance Tracking

 ## Project Introduction
-In this project, a dynamic data pipeline supported by a live dashboard was created to allow the marketing department to monitor the performance of three different campaigns starting from January 2025, on a monthly basis.
-As the primary objective of the campaigns is promotion, key performance indicators such as the number of clicks and Cost Per Click (CPC) have been prioritized as essential metrics.
+In this project, a dynamic data pipeline supported by a live dashboard was created to enable the marketing department to track the performance of three different campaigns on a monthly basis starting from January 2025.
+Since the primary goal of the campaigns was promotion, our main metric was ***impressions***, while key performance indicators such as clicks and Cost Per Click (CPC) were also prioritized as key metrics.

 ## About the Dataset